bradtmoore/wormsizer/README.md

+IMPORTANT - If you've had issues with WormSizer between 1/1/2017 and 6/5/2017 please update to Version 1.2.5.

 ##New Installation Instructions (how to get the latest version)
 1. If you previously installed WormSizer by copying the .jar to the Fiji directory, you must first remove the old plugin.